iamfitz7/Cybersecurity_Portfolio/Week17_Defender_XDR_Sentinel_Investigations/README.md

 - A valid detection can still represent authorized behavior.
 - Incident disposition should be supported by evidence.
 - Containment should be supported by evidence.
+- Azure RBAC changes can be monitored through `AzureActivity`.
+- Authentication and authorization should be investigated separately and correlated.
+- Role assignments can be real security-relevant activity without being malicious.
+- Successful RBAC write activity can become a scheduled Sentinel detection.
+- Privilege-related detections require context before malicious classification.
+- Temporary Contributor access should be removed when no longer required.
+- Least privilege requires verification after remediation.
+- Sentinel automation rules can be scoped to specific analytics rules.
+- Detection should be validated before response automation is added.
+- Cloud identity, permission, and resource activity are stronger when investigated together.

 ---